 In the manual therapy video below, NAIOMT faculty member Kathy Stupansky demonstrates a manipulation for an extension restriction on the right at C56.
 Please note, this is a technique covered in our Advanced Spinal Manipulation course.
-Our Cervical Spine I and II courses are great stops on the path to getting to this level.
+Our Cervical Spine I and II courses are essential stops on the path to getting to this level.

 In the manual therapy video below, NAIOMT's Bill Temes demonstrates a prone torsion test, as part of the Level I Scanning Examination for the lumbar spine.